 Trump-era walls include the steel ‘bollard-style’ walls, which are made of see-through steel bars.

 Congress recently approved an additional $1.375 billion dollars of funding for continued border wall construction for fiscal year 2021.
 In fiscal year 2020, congress authorized $1.375 billion dollars for the construction of an additional 69 miles in the Laredo sector.
-However, the Trump administration went around Congress and illegally transferred an additional $7.2 billion dollars in 2020 from the Department of Defense to continue to build the border wall.
+However, the Trump administration went around Congress and illegally transferred an additional $3.8 billion dollars in 2020 from the Department of Defense to continue to build the border wall.

 In fiscal year 2019, the administration re-appropriated $2.5 billion dollars of funds away from the Department of Defense funds used to support counter-drug activities and $3.6 billion dollars from military construction funding.
 SBCC and others took the Trump administration to court and won.
 The U.S. 9th Circuit Court found that this move was illegal.
 This ruling underscored that the president’s blatant abuse of power to build the dangerous wall is unlawful.